MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 For membrane-protein systems where the simulation setup has no position restraints on the protein, a trajectory preprocessing by the user is required.
+If the goal is to assess membrane curvature induced by the protein, the preprocessed trajectory should have the protein centered in the simulation box with translational and rotational fit.

+In `Gromacs`_, the trajectory would be preprocessed with

+        gmx trjconv -pbc whole -ur compact -c gmx trjconv -fit rot+transxy

 After you have preprocessed the trajectory, a typical usage of membrane curvature is::